mika-f/udon-analyzer/docs/analyzers/PLANNED.md

 ## UdonSharp Compiler

-- `ERR: UdonSharp only supports classes that inherit from 'UdonSharpBehaviour' at the moment`
 - `ERR: UdonSharp does not currently support constructors on UdonSharpBehaviours, use the Start() event to initialize instead`
 - `ERR: UdonSharp does not currently support static user-defined property declarations`
 - `ERR: UdonSharp does not currently support initializers on properties`